Brierfield, Lancashire: History

 In 1838 the area's first cotton mill was constructed for Henry Tunstill on the east bank of the canal, next to the coal mine, and powered by a steam engine.
 After Henry's death in 1854, his sons formed Tunstill Brothers, and proceeded to erect a new six-story spinning mill at the site.
 Two further, adjoining four-storey buildings were added in 1868 and 1873 and the old mill demolished.
 Additional weaving shed space was added at the south end of the mill in 1876 and 1906.
 The last member of the family to run Brierfield Mills was Harry Tunstill who was involved in many other companies and was released as a director in 1928.
 The company was listed in a directory for 1948 and accredited with 79,284 mule spindles, 13,100 ring spindles, and 2800 looms, but failed in 1956.
 Smith & Nephew took over the mill for the production of surgical bandages in 1957.

 New mills were established along the banks of the canal and people flocked to the area to work in the cotton industry, many coming from the lead mining areas of the North Riding of Yorkshire as the lead seams were worked out.
 The cotton industry continued to be the main employer, until well into the 1960s, and in October 2006 that BSN (formerly Smith & Nephew) ceased production of woven cloth, at Brierfield Mills.
 After years of disuse, Pendle Council purchased the mills in March 2012, intending to use it as the flagship regeneration project.

 The town's war memorial features a large roaring bronze lion.
 The town is known for its part in the movement of the Quaker.
 A meeting house is still in use on the south eastern boundary of the town, and the bridge over Pendle Water at the foot of the town is called Quaker Bridge.

 The town's small cinema, Unit Four, closed down on 3 July 1997.
-It was showing Batman and Robin, The Fifth Element, Con Air, and Beavis and Butt-Head Do America.
+It was showing Batman & Robin, The Fifth Element, Con Air, and Beavis and Butt-Head Do America.
 The last film shown was Con Air, that day at 8.20pm.
 One reason it closed down was due to the opening of the new cinema in Burnley, Hollywood Park, which opened one month prior.
 It was later replaced by the branch of Dixy Chicken, as well as Maria's World Food Store.